Skip to main content

 Best Practices

-Tails of Joy members adhere to a series of best practices starting with their therapy team training and evaluation.
-These carry through to therapy visits and programs.
+Tails of Joy members adhere to a series of best practices starting with their therapy team training and evaluation and carrying through to therapy visits and programs.
 Providing a positive experience for those we are visiting and for our animal partners is our primary goal.

 Tails of Joy Mission